ltn22/yang-evol/draft-toutain-schc-coreconf-management.md

 There is different level of error detection:

 * CORECONF Errors: these error are directly generated at the CORECONF level.
-For instance, retreiving a value with a wrong key.
+For instance, retrieving a value with a wrong key.
-* YANG validation errors: the data model is not conform with the constains such as "must" or "mandatory".
+* YANG validation errors: the data model is not conforming with the constrains such as "must" or "mandatory".
 This check is optional, since it may require a lot of resources on a device.
 * SCHC errors: Errors on the Data Model that cannot be detected at the YANG level, for example, the rule numbering do not respect a binary tree.

 ## Methods